bfernandesbfs/Responder/README.md

 # Responder

-Responder is a Package that provides one way of sending your data through a chain of responsibility using the better implementation protocol based on delegate pattern and the better that notification center provides
+Responder is a Package that provides a way of sending your data through a chain of responsibility using a better protocol implementation based on delegate pattern and a better solution that the Notification Center provides

 ## How to use this package?

-It's very simple, at first, we just implement protocol `Responder` where we want to create a linked list based on value type or reference, look at the example below:
+It's very simple, at first, we just implement `Responder` protocol where we want to create a linked list based on value type or reference, take a look at the example below:

 ```swift